Content starts here

 Planning Meeting

-Every day local and state leaders make critical decisions that shape the communities we live in.
-These decisions impact our neighborhoods for years to come, and it is vital that all voices are represented.
-That is why AARP California launched the AARP California Planning Academy for civic minded individuals looking to get involved and serve as a voice for people ages 50-plus in their community.
+Every day local and state leaders make critical decisions that impact our neighborhoods, and it is vital that all voices are represented.
+That is why AARP California launched the AARP California Planning Academy for civic minded individuals looking to get involved in their local communities and serve as a voice for people 50-plus.
 This free, educational program equips participants with the knowledge, skills, and connections to be an impactful leader in their community’s planning efforts.

-Participants of the AARP California Planning Academy:
+Participants of the AARP California Planning Academy are introduced to:

-By participating in Planning Academy, participants commit to:
+Planning Academy participants commit to:

 No prior planning experience is required to participate in the Planning Academy, although professional planners are welcome.
 The Planning Academy is free, but space is limited.